ezhuk/astro-hash/README.md

 ##  Getting Started

 Make sure to configure your `.npmrc` to enable installing scoped packages.
-See [Installing a package from GitHub Packages](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-npm-registry#installing-a-package) for more details.
+See [Installing a package from GitHub Packages](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-npm-registry#installing-a-package) for instructions and more details.

 ```bash
 npm install --save-dev @ezhuk/astro-hash